pavril/vagrant-debian-arm/README.md

 2. Get the `opt_gnu_arm_64.tar.bz2` archive and place it in the same directory

-3. Opn a command line terminal in the directory with the Vagrantfile and run `vagrant up`.
+3. Open a command line terminal in the directory with the Vagrantfile and run `vagrant up`.

 The first time you run this command, expect it to take some time to complete.
 This process can take from 10 to 30 minutes depending on your internet connection speed and computer.
 It will download the Debian operating system and then provision it with the ARM development tools.